Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 One positive habit in the morning gets the ball rolling.

-So, with that said, you may be asking if you should eat breakfast or skip breakfast in favor of intermittent fasting.
+With that said, you may be asking if you should eat breakfast or skip breakfast in favor of intermittent fasting.

-The answer is, it depends, as intermittent fasting impacts people in different ways.
+Intermittent fasting impacts different people in different ways.

 What works for you, may not work well for your husband, wife, or neighbor.